Signed in as:

 Manufacturing jobs have some of the highest multipliers in the economy.
 Wealth is created.
 An example: six dollars worth of inputs create nine dollars worth of outputs.

 Our plan is to manufacture in the United States utilizing world class talent from across the globe.
-Eventually, we will consider building turbines in other parts of the world for their respective markets.

 Solar is less effective in the winter because the sun is lower in the sky and the days are shorter.
 In the winter, wind power is stronger because cold air has greater force (density).